UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 15 September 2023

+* The beta partitions should no longer be targeted as all of the Bunya phase 2 nodes have now been moved into the general and debug queues.
+* Users who compile their own software will now need to target specific architecture (epyc3 or epyc4) to be able to compile and run jobs as expected.
+Refer to the [user guide](https://github.com/UQ-RCC/hpc-docs/blob/main/guides/Bunya-User-Guide.md) for more information.

 ## 29 August 2023

 * H100 and L40 GPU's are now available for use on partition "gpu\_cuda".